 The term feedback should be familiar because all clinicians routinely serve as instruments of feedback when teaching a therapeutic exercise or movement pattern.
 Using feedback can help the patient to regain motor control that may have been lost or forgotten following injury.2 Feedback includes information related to the sensations associated with movement itself as well as information related to the result of the action relative to some goal or objective.
 Feedback refers to the intrinsic information inherent to movement, including kinesthetic, visual, cutaneous, vestibular, and auditory signals collectively termed as response-produced feedback.
 However, it also refers to extrinsic information or some knowledge of results that is presented verbally, mechanically, or electronically to indicate the outcome of some movement performance.
 Human movement is continually modulated by feedforward and feedback control.
 Feedforward control occurs when the controller senses the external environment and acts before the outcome is known.
 Feedback control, on the other hand, occurs when the controller alters its future actions based on past outcomes.
 Therefore, feedback is ongoing, in a temporal sense, occurring before, during, and after any motor or movement task.
 Feedback from any measuring instrument that provides moment-to-moment information about a biologic function is referred to as biofeedback.3

 Perhaps the biggest advantage of biofeedback is that it provides the patient with a chance to make appropriate small changes in performance that are immediately noted and rewarded so that eventually larger changes or improvements in performance can be accomplished.
 The goal is to train the patient to perceive these changes without the use of the measuring instrument so that he or she can practice independently.
-Therefore, the patient learns early in the rehabilitation ...
+Therefore, the patient learns early ...